Bowserinator/youtube-playlist-archiver/README.md

 npm run scss
 ```

-*Note: this uses a custom fork of ytpl to fix a bug where playlist titles and descriptions were not resolved.
-Once the original maintainer fixes it the dependencies will be updated*
+~~*Note: this uses a custom fork of ytpl to fix a bug where playlist titles and descriptions were not resolved.
+Once the original maintainer fixes it the dependencies will be updated*~~

+Uses `yt-dlp` now because `ytpl` is not maintained anymore.

 Next, copy everything in `/html` to your html output folder.

 ### Make a Config

 Put a `config.js` at the top level, see `config.example.js` for an example config.
+Also put a `cookies.txt`
+at the top level or edit the config `YT_CMD`.

+You can dump cookies with this command: `yt-dlp --cookies-from-browser firefox --cookies cookies`

 ## Usage